tyronlove/blog/posts/durban-scrambled-eggs.md

 While I do enjoy the buttery, creamy vibes of a well made French-style scramble, sometimes you wake up with a hangover, a piece of your soul is missing due to the crushing weight of regret and the only cure is a Green Ambulance (Creme Soda) and some Durban-style scrambled eggs on toast.

-You may have never heard of Durban-style scrambled eggs, and that’s understandable because I invented them.
+You may have never heard of Durban-style scrambled eggs, and that’s understandable because <em>I invented them</em>.

 <img src="images/durban-scrambled-eggs.jpg"/>